tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 ## Things I should consider testing for

 The current test suite is sort of a by-product of the Python CalDAV library.
 Originally the idea was to just verify that the library would interoperate with different clients.
-Eventually it has grown into a test-suite that verifies how complient the different CalDAV servers are.
-I would eventually like to fork it out into a separate product - a CalDAV complience checker.
+Eventually it has grown into a test-suite that verifies how compliant the different CalDAV servers are.
+I would eventually like to fork it out into a separate product - a CalDAV compliance checker.
 The current code does not go far enough:

 * It does not check if it's possible to add tasks and events (VTODO and VEVENT) to the same calendar.
 I know most servers supports it and that Zimbra does not support it, but should explicitly test this on all the servers.
 * The possibility to ask for events and tasks in the same report query.
 This is important for plann, as this is the default search mode.
 For xandikos, sometimes the search requests come out empty unless one explicitly adds --todo or --event.
 I should check if this is the same for other implementations.